Beau-Belkowski/cmse830_fds/README.md

 merged_df_imputed.csv: This is the final dataframe used for the project.
 CMSE_830_Midtern_Project.ipynb creates and exports this csv file at the end of the notebook so it can be used in app.py for creating the streamlit app

 app.py: This file contains all of the code for the streamlit app.
 CMSE_830_Midtern_Project.ipynb creates and runs this streamlit app at the end of the notebook.

+requirements.txt: this file contains a list of all the libraries required to run the streamlit app.
+This is necessary to have in the reopsitory for the app to work.

 Why I chose these datasets?